BYU-Open-Analytics/BYUOpenAssessments/README.md

   `ngrok_webpack: ngrok --subdomain cs_assets --log stdout 8080`

-  `ngrok_rails: ngrok --subdomain canvasstarterapp --log stdout 3000`
+  `ngrok_rails: ngrok --subdomain byuopenassessments --log stdout 3000`

 ### Modify application name
 Change the name of the application to a name that you prefer.
-Open application.rb and change CanvasStarterApp to the name you choose.
-Do a global search and replace for canvas_starter_app and change it to the name you choose.
-Do a global search and replace for canvasstarterapp.
+Open application.rb and change BYUOpenAssessments to the name you choose.
+Do a global search and replace for byu_open_assessments and change it to the name you choose.
+Do a global search and replace for byuopenassessments.

 ### Secrets file
 Run: